Volkswagen Tiguan SUV - Engines, drive & performance

 For buyers who don’t need four-wheel drive, the 148bhp 1.5-litre petrol engine is arguably the sweet spot of the Tiguan range.

-There isn't a huge amount of pulling power to get the Tiguan moving but above 3,000rpm there's a reasonable turn of speed.
+There isn't a huge amount of pulling power to get the Tiguan moving but above 3,000rpm there's a reasonable turn of speed, with 0-62mph taking nine seconds.
 The six-speed manual is good, with a light and precise action.

 Volkswagen is also introducing a range-topping Tiguan R that uses the same 2.0-litre petrol turbo engine used in the Cupra Ateca and Volkswagen T-Roc R. Power has been increased to 316bhp and it also gets four-wheel drive, an upgraded chassis and larger brakes to cope with the extra power.